Anti-Slavery and Human Trafficking Policy

 You must ensure that you read, understand and comply with this policy.

-You are encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our organisation at the earliest possible stage.
+You are encouraged to raise concerns about any issue or suspicion of modern slavery in any part of our organisation at the earliest.

-If you are unsure about whether a particular act, the treatment of workers more generally, or their working conditions constitutes any of the various forms of modern slavery, you must raise it with your manager the Director.
+If you are unsure about whether a particular act, the treatment of workers more generally, or their working conditions constitutes any of the various forms of modern slavery, you must raise it with your Manager or the Director.

 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.